jacksund/simmate/docs/getting_started/analyze_and_modify_structures/the_structure_class.md

 # The `Structure` class

+## What is a class?

+"Classes" and "objects" are central concepts in python that are important to understand.

 In real life, we might say that McDonald's, Burger King, and Wendy's are examples of restauraunts.
 In python, we could say that `mcdonalds`, `burgerking`, and `wendys` are **objects** of the **class** `Restaurants`.
 By organizing **objects** into **class**es, python simplifies the way we program.
 For example, we could design the `Restaurants` class to have a property called `menu`.
-Then, we could view the menu simply by typing `wendys.menu` because `wendys` belongs to the **class** `Restaraunts` and all `Restaraunts` have a `menu`.
+Then, we could view the menu simply by typing `wendys.menu`.
+We (essentially) set a rule that -- no matter what restaurant we have -- the menu info can be accessed with `example_restaurant.menu`.

+This might seem silly, but it becomes very powerful once we want to start building out functionality and anaylses.

 In materials science, the class we use most is crystal structure.
 In Simmate, we call this class `Structure`.
 A crystal structure is _**always**_ made up of a lattice and a list of atomic sites.
-Fortunately, this is exactly what we have in our `POSCAR` file from tutorial 2, so let's use Simmate to create an instance of the `Structure` class using our POSCAR file.
+Fortunately, this is exactly what we have in our `POSCAR` file from tutorial 2, so let's use Simmate to create an object of the `Structure`.

+## Loading the Structure class

 Start by entering this line into the python console and hit enter: